Rolebase

 Members are assigned to a role directly.
 When a role contains sub-roles (acts as a circle), a person who holds any sub-role is also considered a member of the parent role.

-• Represent the role in its parent role.
+Representing a role in its parent

 This is useful for: